Bread punch is certainly a favourite bait with fish, but try not to let the ducks eat it too.

 Anglers use a tool called a bread punch to ‘punch out’ small discs of the bread to use on the hook, typically anything from a size 18 through to a size 22.
-Some anglers like roll the bread slice hard and flat to ensure it hold longer on the hook as the bread tends to easily fall off.
+Some anglers like to roll the bread slice hard and flat to ensure it will hold longer on the hook, as the bread tends to easily fall off.

 Bread punch is often used in conjunction with sliced bread that has been put through a liquidiser.
-The liquidised bread groundbait is then squeezed together and thrown or more often accurately cupped into the peg as loose feed.
+The liquidised bread groundbait is then squeezed together and thrown, or more often accurately cupped, into the peg as loose feed.

-The king of north-west canal fishing Benny Ashurst expressed the view that it was only possible to win small canal matches on punched bread but not big opens.
+The king of north-west canal fishing Benny Ashurst expressed the view that it was only possible to win small canal matches on punched bread, but not big opens.
 Back then, Benny would have probably considered a 100 pegger a small match.
-One of the great modern exponents of canal punch fishing is Fred ‘the bread’ Cheetham who has had many triumphs on the punch.
+One of the great modern exponents of canal punch fishing is Fred ‘the bread’ Cheetham, who has had many triumphs on the punch.

-To save time in the long run, use a food mixer to liquidise four or five fresh loaves (including the crusts) of Warburtons medium sliced bread although any brand should be OK.
+To save time in the long run, use a food mixer to liquidise four or five fresh loaves (including the crusts) of Warburtons medium sliced bread, although any brand should be OK.

 Last date edited: 14 December 2020